Not All Intent Signals Are Created Equal

 Gartner research shows that “by the end of 2022, more than 70% of B2B marketers will use third-party intent data to target prospects or engage groups of buyers in selected accounts”.
 But before you start researching platforms for intent providers, do some thinking about what your company considers an intent signal: is it readiness to book a demo?
 Conduction research on your top keywords?
 Or just the traditional forms of engagement like registering for a webinar?
 Once you go through this exercise, and figure out how they compare, you’re on your way to looking at meaningful intent, which is invaluable to your Go-To-Market teams.

-Even the most seasoned marketers can agree that while there are strong foundations to using signals, not all signals are the same for all organizations.
+The most seasoned marketers will agree that intent signals are a foundational part of any marketing strategy.
+With that said, not all signals are the same for all organizations.
 Digging deeper into what those signals mean and how your audience is engaging elevates simple intent to a new level.
 Intent helps you prioritize who to prospect and when.
 Deeper buying signals like content engagement and topic data help your teams essentially “nail the conversation and close the gap”.

 Content intelligence elevates intent data, so businesses can: